godotengine/godot-docs/classes/class_viewport.rst

 :ref:`DebugDraw<enum_Viewport_DebugDraw>` **DEBUG_DRAW_CLUSTER_REFLECTION_PROBES** = ``23``

-Draws the cluster used by :ref:`ReflectionProbe<class_ReflectionProbe>` nodes to optimize decal rendering.
+Draws the cluster used by :ref:`ReflectionProbe<class_ReflectionProbe>` nodes to optimize reflection probes.

 \ **Note:** Only supported when using the Forward+ rendering method.